mjosaarinen/pqps/README.md

 type of cryptographic task the MCU is doing.
 See bottom of this page for initial summary.

-I also modded the SUPERCOP Cryptographic Benchmark to do similar energy measurements on desktop/laptop/server systems using the built-in RAPL energy counters.
+I also "modded" the SUPERCOP Cryptographic Benchmark to do similar energy measurements on desktop/laptop/server systems using the built-in RAPL energy counters.
 See the directory [pqps/suppercop](suppercop) for discussion about that.